Seabed mining: Resources

 Deposits of diamonds, iron sands with titanomagnetite and lime-soda feldspars, cobalt-rich manganese crusts, phosphorite nodules and manganese nodules are already known.
-The value and scarcity of rare earth elements is encouraging investigation into the possibility of refining them from seabed deposits.There is alsoscope for extracting methane from gas hydrates in marine sediment on continental slopes and rises.
+The value and scarcity of rare earth elements is encouraging investigation into mining them from seabed deposits.There is also potential to extract methane from gas hydrates in marine sediment on continental slopes and rises.

 Large quantities of gas hydrates are potentially available, as 1 m3 methane hydrate can yield 164 m3 of methane gas.
 However, the process is technologically complex and costly, so commercial exploitation has not yet started.
 Estimates of the global mass of marine methane hydrates range from about 550 to 1,146 Gt C. Reserves of gas hydrates are widely distributed in the sediment of continental slopes and rises and on land beneath polar permafrost, with an estimated 95% in continental margin deposits.

-History
+Manganese Nodules are found on the abyssal plains of the seafloor which contain a variety of useable metals including copper, cobalt and nickel which are in high demand to produce technology.
+These metals are highly sought after for the production of batteries, smartphones, electric cars, solar and wind turbines and the storage of green electricity.
+An electric car alone requires five to ten kilograms of cobalt.
+The size of manganese nodules are 1 centimetre to 10 centimetres, differing in shape and surface, depending on the environment.

+Projects

 On the Namibian west coast of southern Africa, Diamond Fields International Ltd started shallow seabed mining for diamonds in 2001.
 The De Beers Group continues to use specialized ships to recover diamonds from the seabed.
-They extracted 1.4 million carats from the EEZ of Namibia in 2018, and in 2019, De Beers commissioned a new ship which is expected to improve productivity by a factor of two.
+They extracted 1.4 million carats from the exclusive economic zone (EEZ) of Namibia in 2018.
+In 2019, De Beers commissioned a new ship which is expected to improve productivity by a factor of two.

+The Papua New Guinea (PNG) government granted an 'exploration' license to Nautilus Minerals Ltd. (Nautilus) for the 'Solwara 1' project in January 2011.
+It was the first exploration license for the deep sea.
+Whilst the project did not go ahead due to Nautilus declaring bankruptcy, the project provided a basis for how legal framework might develop.
+The lease covered an area of 59 square kilometres to a depth of 1,600 meters in the Bismarck Sea to extract essential resources for a period of 20 years.
+Nautilus sought to extract a total of 1.3 tons of materials, including 80,000 tons of high-grade copper and 150,000 to 200,000 ounces of gold sulphide ore over the course of 3 years.
+Considering that the PNG economy heavily relies on mining, PNG had a strong interest in the success of Solwara 1and purchased a 30% stake, later costing them over $120 million (USD) in losses.
+There was widespread opposition to the licensing mostly due to the lack of compensation to any local citizens and indigenous peoples for potential damages that the mining might cause.